 Masonry home improvements can provide tremendous quality of life benefits and add dollars to your property value.
 Stone patios, walkways, veneer facades and outdoor fireplaces require a skilled professional to implement.
 That’s why it’s important to get a good sense of who you will be working with when hiring a stone masonry contractor.
 Here are five questions to ask a masonry contractor.

 At one point, there was a national epidemic of sub-par contractors flooding the market.
 In an effort to regulate the construction industry, the Georgia General Assembly formed the State Licensing Board for Residential and General Contractors in 2004.
 As a property owner, it’s in your best interest to work with certified masonry contractors that are subject to oversight.
 Accreditation tells you the contractor is a professional stone mason, not someone picking up a buck on the side.
 Similarly, if past customers have lodged complaints about shoddy prior work, the state should have a record.
 Certification separates the pros from the nos.

 Does the Masonry Contractor Have Insurance?

-Government certification generally means that a stone mason contractor is required to have insurance.
+Government certification generally means that the state has required a stone mason contractor to have insurance.
 It isn’t uncommon for insurance carriers to drop someone for missing a payment or excessive claims.
-It’s important to understand that if an accident or injury occurs in the course of the project, you don’t want your homeowners’ or business insurance to have a claim filed against it.
+It’s important to understand that if an accident or injury occurs in the course of the project, you don’t want the injured person to file a claim against your homeowners’ or business insurance.
 You certainly don’t want to face a civil lawsuit because you worked with an uninsured contractor.
 Insurance matters.